You will be reading this either:

 compiler, disabling the cross-compiler also causes the native compiler

 to be left off the bootable OS/8 RK05 disk image, as if you’d passed the

 By default, the boot media used for the IF=0 and IF=7 cases is an extended version of OS/8 V3D, as distributed by DEC, plus some patches and third-party software additions, per the following sections.

 For the late 2020 release, we have another more ambituous option, being the OS/8 Combined Kit, which is the last complete release of OS/8 released by DEC.
 (See that link for details.)

 Pass this option to boot OCK rather than OS/8 V3D.

 Several default components of the OS/8 RK05 disk image used by boot options IF=0 and IF=7 can be left out to save space and build time:

 --disable-os8-advent — Leave out the Adventure game.

---disable-os8-ba - Leave out the BASIC games and demos which come from DEC's book "101 BASIC Computer Games."
-These are normally installed to
+--disable-os8-basic-games - Leave out the BASIC games and demos which primarily come from DEC's book "101 BASIC Computer Games."

 --disable-os8-cc8 - Leave out Ian Schofield's native OS/8 CC8 compiler and all of its ancillary files.